 Driving down the Big Sur coast

-Leaving Pebble Beach, things finally got interesting.
-And by interesting I mean the view from CA-1 forced us to stop the car and really appreciate what we were seeing like every 10 minutes.
+Leaving Pebble Beach, things finally started to get interesting.
+And by interesting I mean the view from CA-1 forced us to stop the car every 10 minutes to really appreciate what we were seeing.

 Pacific Ocean from CA-1, south of Monterey

 We passed Point Lobos State Reserve (having hiked it previously in January) and finally crossed into novel territory.
 So we stopped immediately at Garrapata State Beach.
-Looks almost like Hawaii to me.
+Looks almost like how I’d imagine Hawaii to be.
 It was a little windy though.

 Garrapata State Beach